$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: -Deformation of topological Fukaya categories

 Equivalently, we have the following.
-Let $\hh{R}_\TT$ be the discrete $\k$-category associated to the vertex set of $Q_\TT$ and $\ha_\TT$ be the path category of $Q_\TT$.
-Then $\GAX$ is the tensor category over R of the bimodule
+Let $\hh{R}_\TT$ be the discrete $\k$-category associated to the vertex set of $Q_\TT$ and $\ha_\TT$ the path category of $Q_\TT$.
+Then $\GAX$ is the tensor category over $\hh{R}_\TT$ of the bimodule